‘Boy Meets World’ Star Maitland Ward Looks Smoking Hot In Nothing But Nude Lingerie

 Maitland Ward looked smoking hot as she rocked nothing but some revealing lingerie for her most recent Instagram post.
 The former Boy Meets World star shared the shot with her fans on Saturday.

-In the sexy snap, Maitland donned a nude bra with tiny lace detailing in the middle.
-She paired the lingerie with matching panties as she posed while laying on a plush, blue couch.
-She leaned back with her hands above he shoulders and gave a sultry stare into the camera.
+In the sexy snap, Maitland wore a nude bra with tiny lace detailing in the middle.
+She paired the top with matching panties as she posed while lying on a plush, blue couch.
+She leaned back with her hands above her shoulders and gave a sultry stare to the camera.

 The actress showcased her massive cleavage, toned arms, flat tummy, curvy hips, and long, lean legs in the ensemble.
 She wore her long, red hair parted to the side and styled in wild curls that cascaded over her shoulders.

 Maitland also rocked a full face of makeup in the photo.
-The glam look included defined eyebrows, thick lashes, and brown eyeliner.
-She completed the style with a shimmering highlighter on her forehead, nose, and under her eyes, as well as pink blush on her the apples of her cheeks, and bright red lipstick.
+The glam application included defined eyebrows, thick lashes, and brown eyeliner.
+She completed the look with a shimmering highlighter on her forehead, nose, and under her eyes, as well as pink blush on the apples of her cheeks, and bright red lipstick.

-Maitland apparently couldn’t think of a caption for the picture, and asked he fans to come up with their own.
+Maitland apparently couldn’t think of a caption for the picture, so she asked her fans to come up with their own.

 “You post this and expect us to think coherently???” one of Maitland’s followers wrote in the comments section.